-Instead, CPF will refund the unused portion of your annuity premium, without interest, back into your CPF account.
-This amount, along with any CPF Retirement Account savings left over, will be bequeathed to your CPF nominee(s), if any, in cash (by default) or their CPF (if you so choose).
+Instead, CPF will refund the unused portion of your annuity premium back into your CPF account.
+This amount, along with any CPF Retirement Account savings left over, will be bequeathed to your CPF nominee(s) in cash (by default) or their CPF (if you so choose).

 If you haven’t made any CPF nominations at the point of death, the money goes to your next-of-kin according to Singapore’s intestacy laws.

 Is it possible to opt out of CPF LIFE?